MatthewTao/simple-reminders/README.md

 Execute the line below to run all the tests and ensure everything is working

-> python -m unittest tests
+> python -m unittest discover tests